akabhowmick/august-hackathon/README.md

 # Vacation Planning API

-This repository provides a backend API for a vacation planning application, allowing users to fetch information about hotels, restaurants, attractions, and flights.
-The API is built using Node.js, Express, and TypeScript.
+This website provides a vacation planning application, allowing users to fetch information about hotels, restaurants, attractions, and flights.

-Frontend: A user interface where users input their preferences and interact with the chatbox.
+Frontend: A user interface where users input their preferences and interact with the AI chatbox.

 Backend: Handles user input, interacts with AI models, and fetches data from external APIs for flights, hotels, restaurants, and activities.